YuriiTkachuk/pages-templates/src/beautyblog/beautyblog.md

   author: "Vicky Sanderson"
   },
 ]
-banner_text: High-end beauty treatments to be available on the high street
 title_comment: Comments
 button: [ Write a comment ]
 footer: © Aramita
 ---
+# High-end beauty treatments to be available on the high street

 _23.07.2017_

 Superdrug, the well-known high street chemist's, is branching out from selling make up, skincare products and toiletries to offering in-store beauty treatments.
 Among these will be anti-wrinkle injections, teeth whitening and broken vein removal.